PEDEVCO Corp. (PED) recently have taken one step ahead with the beta value of 0.99

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

 Raw Stochastic average of PEDEVCO Corp.
-(PED) in the period of the previous 100 days is set at 30.40%, which indicates a major rise in contrast to 18.69% during the last 2-weeks.
-If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 345.08% that was higher than 167.86% volatility it exhibited in the past 100-days period.
+(PED) in the period of the previous 100 days is set at 37.24%, which indicates a major fall in contrast to 67.61% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 107.67% that was lower than 167.02% volatility it exhibited in the past 100-days period.